Hog calling: Contests

 Hog calling contests are usually held in regions with pig farming.

 Rules may vary between competitions.
 There usually is a time limit of 30 seconds, but some festivals allow for longer time.
 In competitions where there is no set rule for the duration of the call, it can be a criterion for judgement, awarding more points for sustained loud calls.
 The contestants are also judged on creativity.
 The contestant should aim to mimic a hog's call, but the exact type of call may vary.
 For example, some might call out "SOOO-o-oeeyyy", with the s sound perhaps coming from 'sow', and others "Who-o-eyyy".
 The use of props and costumes might also happen, but is usually frowned upon.
 Despite being originally about communicating with pigs scattered over a field, modern hog calling competitions will provide a microphone for contestants to amplify their calls.
 However, it is expected that the champion of a contest is able to render the microphone redundant.
 While some contests take the audience excitement as a necessary criterion of a good hog call, others consider that to be a side effect of the performance.
 And finally some contests divide participants by age (having a separate contest for kids and adults), while others mix everyone.

-In the 2015 Illinois State Fair, in Illinois, United States, the winner of the hog calling contest had already participated 24 times and won 10 of them.
-That competitions involved four contestants.
+The Illinois State Fair regularly hosts a hog calling contests.
+The winner of the 2015 contest had already participated 24 times and won 10 of them.
+That competition involved four contestants.